 Scaling up the hydrogen sector requires a dedicated and developed transportation and storage infrastructure system.
 We recognize two gaps in our understanding of hydrogen's economic potential as part of the energy system.

-Second, the hydrogen value chain cannot be considered a stand-alone system; instead, it requires connecting and interact with existing system , including natural gas, renewables, downstream markets and etc. At the current state, there is no market study or modeling system that has the ready capability to assess and analyze the interaction between hydrogen with the natural gas value chain, including power utilities as a traditional downstream segment.
+Second, the hydrogen value chain cannot be considered a stand-alone system.
+Instead, it must connect and interact with the existing system, which includes natural gas, renewables, downstream markets, etc. Currently, no market study or modeling system exists that can readily assess and analyze the interaction of hydrogen with the natural gas value chain, including power utilities as a traditional downstream segment.

-Hence we focus on research of energy economic modeling system of the hydrogen value chain that assessing the cost competitiveness of various pathways and technology options to bring hydrogen to market, and identifying the optimal technology and routes to market.
+Hence we focus on research to model the energy-economic system of the hydrogen value chain, assessing the cost competitiveness of various pathways and technology options to bring hydrogen to market, and identifying the optimal technology mix and routes to market.